maxtoroq/maxtoroq.github.io/XCST/c/_call-template.md

 It is a compilation error if the `c:call-template` element does not define a non-tunnel [`c:with-param`](with-param.html) for a required, non-tunnel, template parameter.

+It is a compilation error is the value specified in [`c:with-param`](with-param.html) for a non-tunnel parameter is not implicitly castable to the parameter's type.

 It is a compilation error if the `c:call-template` element defines a non-tunnel [`c:with-param`](with-param.html) for a parameter that does not exist in the target template.

 It is a run-time error if no value is available, at the moment of invocation, for a required, tunnel parameter defined in the target template.